 Charles Ellis Schumer, better known as Chuck Schumer, is an American Democratic politician who has been the New York Senator since 1998.
 Schumer, who is popular for his “dangerous” command of publicity and magnetic electioneering strategies, has never lost an election since joining US politics in the early 1970s.
 Among the secrets of his success is his grassroots-style politics, taking the pains of touring each of the sixty-two counties of New York every year for the sixteen years he has served in the Upper Chamber – a feat no other senator has accomplished in the history of US politics!

-Prior to joining the Upper House of the US Congress, Schumer was a Lower Congressman – a member of the House of Representative, before which he was an Assemblyman.
+Prior to joining the Upper House of the US Congress, Schumer was a Lower Congressman – a member of the House of Representatives, before which he was an Assemblyman.
 He later became the Senate Minority Leader in 2017.
-Discover more facts about his career and personal life below.

-Schumer proceeded to Harvard College to pursue a Bachelor’s Degree in Political Science.
-As a Harvard freshman, Chuck developed an interest in politics, campaigning for Minnesota Senator, Eugene McCarthy in his 1968 presidential bid.
-On completing his first degree in 1971, he went ahead to the Harvard Law School, subsequently earning his J.D (with honors) in 1974.
+On completing his first degree in 1971, Chuck attended Harvard Law School, subsequently earning his J.D (with honors) in 1974.
 Prior to being called to bar in 1975, Schumer delved into full-time politics, winning a seat in the New York State Assembly in 1974.
 On joining the US Assembly, 24-year-old Chuck became the youngest Assemblyman after Theodore Roosevelt.

 Chuck Schumer’s political career has since been characterized by much success, vacating a seat only after winning another, and never losing an election bid.
 He maintained his New York Assembly post for three terms, leaving the position in 1981 after winning the 16th District Congressional seat in 1980.
 Schumer retained his lower congress seat until 1999, being re-elected eight consecutive times.

-Chuck Schumer is the author of Positively American: Winning Back the Middle-Class Majority One Family at a Time published in 2007.
-He has received honorary doctorates from several higher institutions including Hofstra University (1999), New York Law School (2002), Pace University (2004), and so on.
+Chuck Schumer is also the author of Positively American: Winning Back the Middle-Class Majority One Family at a Time published in 2007.
+Unsurprisingly, he has received honorary doctorates from several higher institutions including Hofstra University (1999), New York Law School (2002), Pace University (2004), and more.

-Chuck Schumer is a married man with kids.
-He tied the knot with Iris Weinshall on 21st September 1980.
-Their wedding took place at the Windows On The World, a restaurant situated atop the North Tower of the original World Trade Centre in Lower Manhattan, NYC.
+Chuck Schumer is married with kids.
+He tied the knot with Iris Weinshall on 21st of September 1980.
+Their wedding took place at Windows On The World, a restaurant situated atop the North Tower of the original World Trade Centre in Lower Manhattan, NYC.